cas-bioinf/rboAnalyzer/readme.md

 If custom database was used for the BLAST search you need to ensure multiple things for the rboAnalyzer to find the sequences correctly.
 1. custom database is nucleotide and it was created with `-parse_seqids` (this makes sequences retrievable by their ids).
 2. provide regular expression capturing the sequence ids.
 By default the rboAnalyzer captures the Accession.Version as documented [here](https://www.ncbi.nlm.nih.gov/Sequin/acc.html).

+## Learn more
+Description of the pipeline logic is avialable in the [publication](https://doi.org/10.3389/fgene.2020.00675).

+Details can also be found [here](docs/help.md).

+This readme and documentation in `docs` are valid for latest release 0.1.4 and dev 0.1.5a1.

 ## References
 - ViennaRNA: Lorenz, Ronny and Bernhart, Stephan H. and Höner zu Siederdissen, Christian and Tafer, Hakim and Flamm, Christoph and Stadler, Peter F. and Hofacker, Ivo L.